-It is my privilege to serve as the assistant vice president for research computing and as the director of the Research Computing Center (RCC).
+It is my privilege to serve as the associate vice president for research computing and as the director of the Research Computing Center (RCC).
 Since joining the University of Chicago in 2012, I have had many opportunities to meet with faculty members and researchers.
 These interactions have provided me with opportunities to learn and reflect on the University’s research computing needs.

 Research computing is evolving at a fast pace due to technological advances as well as increasingly refined software development tools.
 Accordingly, using and developing computing applications has become a necessary component of performing cutting-edge research in nearly all scholarly disciplines.
 The RCC was created to provide a centrally managed access point for supporting research computing.
 The vision of RCC is to enable research and scholarship by providing access to high-end computing, storage, and visualization resources.
 In its short history, we have provided technical user support, consulting, and training to numerous research groups at the University of Chicago and its affiliates, and we are deploying advanced technologies to enable research discoveries and innovations.
 RCC aims to be a partner for research at the University and we are continuing to grow as a central component of UChicago’s research development in the coming years.